-What is Risk Appetite?
+What is Risk Appetite Definition?

-According to the above definition, risk can have either negative or positive effects.
-Therefore, risk management aims at increasing the probability and impact of positive risks and decreasing the probability and impact of negative risks.What is
+According to the above definition, risk can have either negative or positive outcomes.
+Therefore, risk management aims at increasing the probability and impact of positive risks and decreasing the probability and impact of negative risks.

 Risk Appetite Levels

 According to the dictionaries, appetite means hunger (desire to eat food).
-Risk appetite refers to a level which is being hunger to risks.
+Risk appetite refers to a level that is being hunger to risks.
 It represents the level of risk that an organization is willing to take to grow.
 Some organizations are hunger to risks, others like to be on the safe side.
 If the risk appetite of an organization is high, this shows the organization is willing to take risks.
-On the other hand, low-risk appetite shows that the organization is avoiding to take risks.
+On the other hand, a low-risk appetite shows that the organization is avoiding to take risks.

 Below are examples of risk appetite levels for an organization.